-The trouble with the hands-off approach was that the buildings, whose warehouse floors were converted into living spaces by a mix of twenty-somethings and sloppy contractors, were basically inhabitable.
+The trouble with the hands-off approach was that the buildings, whose warehouse floors were converted into living spaces by a mix of 20-somethings and sloppy contractors, were basically uninhabitable.
 [Both management companies said any alterations to the apartments that violated building code occurred without their consent.]

 Stallings: Once, the guy upstairs tried to move his toilet, and we had urine leaking through the ceiling.
 And whenever his dog peed on the floor, it would leak.
 After they finally kicked that guy out, they did major demolition, and our ceiling started cracking.
 Things started falling on us.
 Including maggots.
 [Carnegie denies this.]

 Hunter: It would flood if it rained hard.
 The apartment next to ours was especially susceptible, so they were sort of our canary in the coal mine.
 If we heard them freaking out and, you know, throwing sandbags in the hall, we knew that the water levels were rising and coming our way.
 I think probably everybody in our apartment had a computer that was arranged to sit a few inches off the ground.
 [Bamboo Hills says the leak was repaired.]